xrdocs-staging/ncs5500/_tutorials/2024-10-03-use-tcpdump-on-exr-for-control-plane-troubleshooting-part1.md

 # Tcpdump
 Tcpdump is a common Unix utility for capturing network traffic, which can also be used internally on IOS-XR devices.
 The tcpdump is available on the 64-bit IOS-XR Software or eXR, running on Cisco platforms such as the ASR9000 or NCS5500.

-Before we dive in, let me first clarify a few keywords we're gonna be using going forward.
+Before diving in, let me first clarify a few keywords we'll be using going forward.

 ## Control plane vocabulary